menu

 Demographics

-The per capita income in Bainbridge in 2018 was $25,137, which is low income relative to Ohio, and lower middle income relative to the rest of the US.
-This equates to an annual income of $100,548 for a family of four.
+The per capita income in Bainbridge in 2022 was $25,179, which is low income relative to Ohio and the nation.
+This equates to an annual income of $100,716 for a family of four.
 However, Bainbridge contains both very wealthy and poor people as well.

 The people who call Bainbridge home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bainbridge residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Bainbridge include German, English, Italian, Irish, and British.